 NOTE: If complications are involved (such as a weak or shallow bone structure requiring bone grafting) the price may increase.
 The only way to determine this is by having a consultation with your specialist.

-This video explains some of the reasons for cost difference and some tips regarding prices of dental implants:
+This video explains some of the reasons for cost difference and some tips regarding prices of all types of oral implants:

 Mini Dental Implants – Do They Cost The Same?